-TO PREVENT PROPERTY DAMAGE, PERSONAL INJURY OR DEATH WHEN USING PROPANE GAS ALONE OR AT HIGHER ALTITUDES, OBTAIN AND INSTALL THE PROPER CONVERSION KIT(s).
+TO PREVENT PROPERTY DAMAGE, PERSONAL INJURY OR DEATH WHEN USING PROPANE GAS ALONE OR AT HIGHER ALTITUDES, OBTAIN AND INSTALL THE PROPER CONVERSION KIT(S).
 FAILURE TO DO SO CAN RESULT IN UNSATISFACTORY OPERATION AND/OR EQUIPMENT DAMAGE.
 HIGH ALTITUDE KITS ARE FOR THE U.S. INSTALLATIONS ONLY AND ARE NOT APPROVED FOR USE IN CANADA.

 The rating plate is stamped with the model number, type of gas and gas input rating.
 Make sure the unit is equipped to operate on the type of gas available.
-Conversion to LP gas is permitted with the use of a factory authorized conversion kit.
-Contact your distributor or refer to the specification sheet for your model for a listing of approved LP gas conversion kit(s).
-Refer to the Installation Manual provided with the LP kit for conversion from natural gas to propane gas.
+Conversion to LP gas is permitted with the use of the factory authorized conversion kit LPM-05.